 The rice-paddy-studded villages are now extremely well cared for, although the rise in tourism has seen an increasing number of historic dwellings converted into accommodation and souvenir shops, accompanied with the construction of unsightly tourist infrastructure such as asphalt parking lots.

-Each modification does undoubtedly affect the historic integrity of the site, but the inclusion of a few hotels and parking lots is is surely better than having the historic houses slowly collapse in upon themselves and being lost to the ages?
+Each modification does undoubtedly affect the historic integrity of the site, but the inclusion of a few hotels and parking lots is surely better than having the historic houses slowly collapse in upon themselves and being lost to the ages?

 Practical information and how to reach Shirakawa-gō: